Walkthrough: Migrating a VM

 During the live migration, emu-manager helps in ensuring the correct state transitions for the devices and handling the message passing for the VM as it’s moved between hosts.
 This includes making sure that the state of the VM’s virtual devices, like disks or network interfaces, is correctly moved over.

-Restoring remaining devices
+Restoring devices

 Restoring devices starts by activating VBD using the low level atomic operation VBD.set_active.
 It is an update of Xenstore.
 VBDs that are read-write must be plugged before read-only ones.
 Once activated the low level atomic operation VBD.plug is called.
 VDI are attached and activate.